C1. Patterns and Relationships

 • regularity in the pattern core (the elements of the pattern are always repeated in the same order).

-Encourage students to describe the pattern using appropriate mathematical vocabulary (for example, attribute, element, term, pattern, core).
+Encourage students to describe the pattern using appropriate mathematical vocabulary (for example, attribute, element, position, pattern, core).

 In Grade 1, it is best to use the term repeating pattern to name the regularity, since this creates an image of the pattern in the students' minds.